We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 IGeneX makes a comprehensive test for tick-borne illnesses.
 You can choose to do a blood or urine sample.
 Blood samples must be provided at an IGeneX-approved lab.
 The results will be sent to your doctor for review.

-After you order a kit, you must fill out the appropriate paperwork.
+After you order a kit, you’ll need to fill out the appropriate paperwork.
 This information tells the company where to send the results.

-Each Lyme assay can be ordered through a physician.
+You can order each Lyme assay through a physician.

 Every health insurance policy is different, but the company does work with insurance providers and sometimes Medicare.
-To ensure that you will be reimbursed for IGeneX, contact your insurance provider for benefit-specific information before purchasing.
+To ensure you’ll be reimbursed for IGeneX, contact your insurance provider for benefit-specific information before purchasing.

 Best for additional genetic information